Published: Nov 01, 2017, Updated: Nov 01, 2022

-If your ESTA was approved and you are denied boarding on an air or sea vessel to the United States, you will have to reschedule your travel plans until you have obtained the correct authorization, usually in the form of a U.S. visa if your ESTA has been revoked or denied.
+If your ESTA was approved and you are denied boarding on an air or sea vessel to the United States, or when trying to enter the U.S. by land, you will have to reschedule your travel plans until you have obtained the correct authorization.
+The alternative form of travel authorization is usually a U.S. visa if your ESTA has been revoked or denied.

 If you feel you may have made a mistake on your ESTA, you will need to review the answers you provided on your application to confirm there are no critical errors that would result in a revoked ESTA.
 Should you reapply, make yourself familiar with the steps to minimize common ESTA application errors.

 Applicants are advised to carefully check-over the information they provide on their ESTA forms as well as use a trusted third-party provider to review their ESTA applications for any errors or discrepancies.
 Furthermore, concerned applicants are advised to check the status of their application regularly up until the date of their departure.
-Applicants can check the status of their ESTA here: https://www.official-esta.com/check-your-application.
+Applicants are advised to regularly check the status of their ESTA.
 Checking an ESTA application takes under a minute and can save the hassle of needing to reschedule itineraries as well as gives peace of mind when traveling.